Kevcoin/arbitrum/docs/Public_Testnet.md

 ## Connecting to the chain

+If you're using [Coinbase Wallet](https://www.coinbase.com/wallet/developers), Arbitrum testnet is a whitelisted network, which enables automatic detection of all assets held in the user's wallet - no manually RPC network needed.
+On Coinbase Wallet you can switch to Arbitrum testnet with below steps:

+Desktop:
+- Open the settings from the top right
+- Enable the 'Developer Mode' checkbox
+- In settings under 'Default Network' you will find Arbitrum Rinkeby testnet

+Mobile:
+- Open Settings in the bottom right
+- Open Default Network
+- Switch Network to Arbitrum Rinkeby testnet

 If you're using Metamask, add a custom RPC network to connect to the Arbitrum testnet:

 - Network Name: Arbitrum Testnet